 In Kentucky, the Division of Water (DOW) Floodplain Management Section has the primary responsibility for the approval or denial of proposed construction and other activities in the 100-year floodplain for all streams in the Commonwealth.
 In addition, activities that result in physical disturbances to wetlands or streams may also require a Water Quality Certification Permit (Clean Water Act Section 401).
-Refer to information regarding the CWA and other appropriate available modules.
-Practices that cause significant filling of floodplains (1 ft. or more), stream crossings, ponds and other impoundments, and stream alteration are activities that may require floodplain coordination.
+Refer to information regarding the CWA and other available modules dealing with CWA permitting.
+Practices that cause significant filling of floodplains (1 ft. or more), stream crossings, stream alterations, ponds and other impoundments are activities that may require floodplain coordination.
 Contact the NEPA Coordinator if there are questions regarding significance.

-It is important to note that the avoidance measure is simply alerting the planner of the potential for the requirement.
-It is the responsibility of the planner to use good judgement and common sense to discern if the disturbance or effect to the floodplain is minimal.
+It is important to note that the avoidance measures provided are simply alerting the planner of the potential for the requirement.
+It is the responsibility of the planner to use good judgement and common sense to discern if the disturbance or effect to the floodplain is significant or minimal.
 It is the responsibility of the client to obtain all associated permits and permissions prior to installation.

-For more information, to learn about the permitting process, and method to contact the floodplain coordinator in a county in Kentucky refer to: http://water.ky.gov/floodplain/Pages/FloodplainConstruction.aspx
+For more information regarding the permitting process, and the method to contact the floodplain coordinator for a county in Kentucky refer to: